 Step 1: Sweat It Out

-Whether you’re using onions, scallions, shallots or leeks, you want to give them some extra time to soften up and mellow out.
+Whether you’re using onions, scallions, shallots or leeks, give them time to soften up, mellow out and exude their delicious flavor..

 Step 2: Flavor with Dry Herbs